jtorral/DockerPgHa/README.md

 ## Connecting to the databases

+**proxysql has been added.
+I will detail that since I put that in a different repo**

 Rather than using a third party tool such as haproxy to manage and load balance our connections to the database, we can use Postgreges libpq to achieve similar results without the overhead.
 By customizing our connection string w
 e can do the following.